On this page, I present four varieties of statements:

 --Niklaus Wirth, Computer Scientist,1976

 This is reflected in one major, distinctive aspect of our work - the inherently predictable manner in which patterns emerge from within each design, depending on viewing distance and focal area, similar to a fractal.
 Careful scrutiny of a majority of artwork finds hidden, multi-scaled patterns of a “base-image,” which is countlessly replicated, to the viewer’s surprise and wonderment.

 Hence, Recursia, LLC.
 Our improvisational-theory laden mathematically-based "neuro-inspired" design methods arose from my academic training and post-baccalaureate research, combining the cognitive neurophysiology of vision, perceptual psychophysics, abstract math, computer science, and digital art with an intuitive, deep curiosity manifesting in my desire to explore and discover unique, creative processes.

 The resulting designs feature displays of patterns and colors straddling the boundary of what has heretofore been conceptualized as possible.
 Descriptive terms such as “Mandala;” “Arabesque;” “Seljuk;” and “Geometric" have been used to categorize the creations offered in our marketplace.
 However, I feel the artforms I create are generally in a class of their own.

-From my perspective, this process ultimately exists at the intersection of the various forces and factors that have influenced my life and perspective: neuroscience; perception, optical illusions; logic; abstract mathematics; computer science; time in nature; improvisational music; meditation; and woodworking.
+From my perspective, this process ultimately exists at the intersection of the various forces and factors that have influenced my life and perspective: neuroscience; perception, optical illusions; logic; abstract mathematics; computer science; scientific-philosophy, time in nature; improvisational music; meditation; and woodworking.